Last updated on May 14th, 2023 at 12:02 am

-4. On the NEW HIDS AGENT, enter the hostname/IP address of the host on serach bar or select it from asset tree.
+- Enter the hostname/IP address of the host on search bar or select it from asset tree.

 Install OSSEC HIDS agent on a Linux Host

-1. Login to your Linux host and download the OSSEC HIDS agent installer from here and extract it as shown below.
+Login to your Linux host and download the latest OSSEC HIDS agent installer from here and extract it as shown below.

 Once you have extracted, Navigate to extracted agent directory and execute the installation script.